PhIMaL/DeePyMoD/README.md

 * **Extensive logging** We provide a simple command line logger to see how training is going and an extensive custom Tensorboard logger.

 * **Fast** Depending on the size of the data-set DeepMoD, running a model search with DeepMoD takes of the order of minutes/ tens of minutes on a standard CPU.
-Running the code on GPU's drastically improves performence.
+Running the code on GPU's drastically improves performance.